rails/rails/guides/source/asset_pipeline.md

 ==================

 This guide covers the asset pipeline introduced in Rails 3.1.

-By referring to this guide you will be able to:
+After reading this guide, you will know:

 * Understand what the asset pipeline is and what it does.
 * Properly organize your application assets.